bassignana/streamlit-kruscotto-demo/project-manager.md

    stuff
 [] Check that in movimenti, when I add a movement, then i modify its import, the term is not updated and there is no warning that I have a discrepancy!
+[] Fatture ricevute > modify > i cannot modify the PIVA of fornitore!
+[] Check I have "scadenze incongruenti" but no alert is appearing under the summary

+[] Pagina IVA: get data and analysis with soglia

 [] RIUNIONE: visuallizzazione tab caricamento xml: tab, expander, cosi' : tab upload fatture []           metric sx grafico: cambiare titoli e metric